-- The AIP, consisting of dietary intervention, lifestyle factors, and personalized functional medicine care has the potential to improve QoL and symptoms in middle-aged women with Hashimoto's. - 2.
-The impact of lifestyle factors (attention to sleep, stress-management, movement, and connection) can't be teased out, but likely contribute to the improvements seen in QoL and symptoms and are under-appreciated in therapy. - 3.
-The researchers concluded that improved thyroid hormone efficacy and increased nutrient availability were likely mechanisms for observed improvements in thyroid function that lead to a trend for less medication needed by study end.
+- 1. Multifaceted dietary and lifestyle interventions including the AIP elimination phase, online group health coaching, and personalized functional medicine care has the potential to improve QOL and symptoms in middle-aged women with Hashimoto's. - While the effect of community engagement can't be specifically teased out, it likely contributed to improvements seen in QOL and symptoms and may be an under-appreciated tool for management. - 3.
+Weight loss, improved thyroid hormone efficacy, and increased nutrient availability were likely mechanisms for observed improvements in thyroid function that lead to a trend for less medication needed by study end.